marcioAlmada/strict/README.md

 Casting
 =======

-The `strict` extension introduces losless-or-exception casting, inspiration taken from the failed safe cast RFC.
+The `strict` extension introduces losless-or-exception casting, inspiration taken from the safe cast RFC.

 The following function is introduced: